loldenburg/datalayertests-gcp/README.md

        This will be used to authenticate the data layer error log cloud function.
 It has to be part of your Tealium Function
        request to the Cloud Function.
+    2. Enable Secret Manager Access for the Service Account that will run our Cloud Function.
+        1. Go to IAM
+        2. Click on Edit next to the "App Engine default service account" (we will run the Cloud Function with this Service Account to keep things simple)
+        3. Add the role "Secret Manager Secret Accessor".
+        4. If you want to use the __BigQuery__ integration, also give the roles "BigQuery Data Editor" and "BigQuery Job User"

 3. Go to **Google Cloud Build** and enable the API if not already enabled.
    Cloud Build Triggers will build (=update) your cloud functions every time you push a change to your GitHub